Aetna Medicare Supplement Plans

-However, with a fixed monthly expense and usually no unexpected out-of-pocket costs for you, an Aetna Medicare Supplement Plan F can give you real peace of mind.
+However, with a fixed monthly expense and usually no unexpected out-of-pocket costs for you, this letter plan can give you real peace of mind.

-On average, the rate increases for Plan F tend to be 6%-10% each year, depending on the company and state you live in.
+On average, the rate increases for Plan F tend to be no more than 10% each year, sometimes as low as 6%.
+This also depends on the state you live in.
 Aetna has always been competitive in most states.

 Another important fact to consider is that all first-dollar coverage plans will be going away in 2020.
 This means if you don’t become Medicare eligible until after 2020, you won’t be able to enroll into Plan F.

 Aetna Medicare Supplement Plan G